artin1383/web-t1/README.md

 # 🖌️ React Drawing App
+---
 A fully interactive web-based drawing app built with **React + TypeScript + Vite**.
 The app allows users to create, move, resize, delete, import, and export simple shapes on a canvas.
-It's a great mini project demonstrating interactive state management, drag-and-drop, resizing, and file handling in React and i use tailwind and shadcn components.
+It's a great mini project demonstrating interactive state management, drag-and-drop, resizing, and file handling in React and i use  **tailwind and shadcn components**.
-شد
----

 ## ✨ Features